 There are many available options for maintaining and preserving asphalt in today's paving world.
 The wealth of available options makes it increasingly easy to get the most life and function possible from your asphalt paving.
 Yet, it also makes it more difficult for property owners to decide which option is best for protecting their pavement.
 Our experts on fog seal in Brownwood, TX, are here to help you learn about one of the more effective ways to maintain your pavement: fog seals.

-Fog seal comprises a diluted asphalt form known as asphalt emulsion.
-This emulsion is made up of water and asphalt.
-Blending these ingredients successfully requires adding a third component known as an emulsifying agent or surfactant.
-A surfactant allows the water and asphalt to come together in a suspension.
-Without the surfactant, the ingredients would separate similar to water and oil.
-In some situations, contractors can add rejuvenators to a fog seal to soften the existing asphalt binder and make it easy for the fog seal to bond fully with the pavement surface.
+A fog seal consists of a diluted version of asphalt, an asphalt emulsion.
+This asphalt emulsion comprises two main ingredients: water and asphalt.
+Combining these materials successfully requires an additional component called either an emulsifying agent or a surfactant.
+The surfactant allows the water and asphalt to remain together in a suspension.
+Without this emulsifying agent, the two main ingredients would separate, similar to water and oil.
+You can add additional ingredients called rejuvenators to the fog seal mixture in many cases.
+Rejuvenators are used to soften the existing asphalt binder, helping the fog seal bond better with the pavement surface.